ape-apatchett/lfs-arctic-browning/README.md

 This release represents the reproducible analysis workflow used to generate all figures, tables, and statistical analyses presented in the manuscript.

-We investigate how Arctic browning is associated with changes in vegetation, carbon exchange, soil physicochemical properties, microbial communities, and microbial functional potential in subarctic tundra.
+We investigate ecosystem differences associated with Arctic browning across vegetation, carbon exchange, soil physicochemical properties, microbial communities, and microbial functional potential in subarctic tundra.

 ## Study design